Help With Understanding Homework & Marks!

 - Show of hands for how many families have controversy at homework time because the kids aren’t “Just Doing It”!

 To better understand what your child needs to do in order to be successfully completing their homework, you need to understand how their marks are determined.
 We’ve designed 16 very specific questions to help you gain this understanding.

 When you ask your child’s teacher these questions, you will be guided through a day in your child’s world.
 This will help you determine what the teacher sees when they look at your child and also, what you can do to help.

 The “you” in the question is referring to the teacher.

-Underneath each question, there is a rational for each question.
-The “you” in the rational refers to you as the parent!
+Underneath each question, there is a rationale for each question.
+The “you” in the rationale refers to you as the parent!